Struggling to sell a property? There are a number of things that turn off home buyers, so don’t panic!

 Start by asking the estate agent for any feedback they have received from people who have viewed your house.

-To help you out, here are our top 7 things that are guaranteed to ‘turn-off’ potential home buyers:
+To help you out, here are the top 7 things we learned from our experience to guarantee to ‘turn-off’ potential home buyers:

 1) Poor Kerb Appeal

 This is so easy to overlook, yet it’s so important.
 If the outside of your property isn’t up to scratch, it may be turning people off before they’ve even stepped foot in your home.

 Creating a good first impression is an essential step in finding a buyer.